How These Recent Grads Landed Jobs At YouTube, Giphy, And SoundCloud

 Make Something You Can Show Off

 Probably the most common resume-writing advice is to avoid describing your job duties and focus instead on something you actually accomplished.
-Not only is that wise counsel, it goes for your LinkedIn profile, too, and Niger Little-Poole and Mike Dolan and living proof that it works.
+Not only is that wise counsel, it goes for your LinkedIn profile, too, and Niger Little-Poole and Mike Nolan are living proof that it works.

 Both joined the GIF-sharing app Giphy less than a year ago, after recruiter Eric Goldfarb noticed on LinkedIn that both had done some interesting work.
 While interning at Mozilla, Nolan had built an in-browser video-editing tool that caught Goldfarb’s eye.
 Nolan, now a web engineer at Giphy, was proud of the project, and since it was open-source, he was able to share it on GitHub, then post the link on LinkedIn.
 “I really liked the project so I really wanted to tell people about it,” he says.